spences10/scottspence.com/posts/2019/11/06/react-advanced-london-2019/index.md

 <YouTube youTubeId="373pc0AbR9M" />

-## Daniel Irvine - Don’t Let Your Unit Tests Slow You Down
+## Daniel Irvine - Don't Let Your Unit Tests Slow You Down

 Six ideas that can help improve your testing.